AI Agent Integration

 cz-cli agent run requires an LLM to be configured before use.
 LLM configuration is independent of the Lakehouse connection profile and is stored in the [llm.*] section of ~/.clickzetta/profiles.toml.

-Method 1: Use the Singdata Built-in LLM (Recommended for New Users)
+Method 1: Use the Singdata Built-in LLM (Recommended, provided by AI Gateway)

 cz-cli setup --credential <CLI connection string>